What is Form 8938? FATCA Filing Requirements for US Expats

 Just like in Part V, you’ll enter the details of your other foreign financial assets here.

-As a reminder, qualifying assets in this section include
+As a reminder, qualifying assets in this section might include:

-• a business that the taxpayer has an interest in
+• A business that the taxpayer has a shareholder interest in

-Note: this may include again one or more businesses, investments, or property owned by a trust or company that the taxpayer is a beneficiary of or signatory for.
+This may include businesses, investments, or property owned by a trust or company for which the taxpayer is a beneficiary or signatory.

 Reporting foreign financial assets valued in foreign currency

-In order to evaluate the filing threshold and report foreign financial assets accurately, you need to know both the highest fair market value at any time during the tax year, as well as the fair market value on the last day of the tax year, for each asset, in the currency that it is denominated in.
+To evaluate the filing threshold and report foreign financial assets accurately, you need to know both the highest fair market value during the tax year, as well as the fair market value on the last day of the tax year, for each asset, in the currency that it is denominated in.

-These figures should then be converted into US dollars using the official U.S. Treasury Bureau of the Fiscal Service foreign currency exchange rate for purchasing U.S. dollars.
+You should then convert these figures into US dollars using the official U.S. Treasury Bureau of the Fiscal Service foreign currency exchange rate for purchasing U.S. dollars.

-There are several penalties that can be assessed for not filing Form 8938, or for filing an incomplete or inaccurate form.
+Several penalties can be assessed for not filing Form 8938 or for filing an incomplete or inaccurate form.

-Firstly, the IRS can assess a $10,000 penalty for failure to file Form 8938 by the due date (which is typically the same due date as your Form 1040).
-A penalty may also be assessed for filing an incomplete or inaccurate form.
+There are also penalties for filing an incomplete or inaccurate form.
 If the form is not filed within 90 days after the IRS issues a notice of failure to file, an additional penalty of $10,000 for each 30-day period of non-filing can be assessed, up to a maximum penalty of $60,000.

-In addition, if the failure to file is deemed to be intentional, the penalty can be even more severe.
-For example, if the taxpayer is found to have willfully failed to file Form 8938, the penalty can be as high as $100,000 or 50% of the value of the foreign financial assets that should have been reported on the form, whichever is greater.
+If the failure to file is deemed intentional, the penalty can be even more severe.
+For example, if the IRS finds a taxpayer to have willfully failed to file Form 8938, the penalty can be as high as $100,000 or 50% of the value of the foreign financial assets that the taxpayer should have reported on the form, whichever is greater.

-It’s important to note that these penalties can add up quickly and can result in significant financial consequences.
-It’s always best to consult with a tax professional.
-Doing so will determine your specific reporting requirements and ensure that all foreign financial assets are properly reported on Form 8938 and other required tax forms.
+These penalties can add up quickly and can result in significant financial consequences, so it's always best to consult with a tax professional.
+Doing so will determine your specific reporting requirements and ensure all foreign financial assets are properly reported on Form 8938 and other required tax forms.

-Catch up on filing Form 8938 and US taxes with the Streamlined Filing Procedures
+Catch up on filing Form 8938 and US taxes with the Streamlined Filing Procedure

 Given the high complexity of navigating US tax filing requirements associated with foreign financial assets, it’s quite common for taxpayers to fall behind.
 And with the intimidating penalties that failing to file implies, completing one US expat tax return can sometimes feel like an insurmountable task.
 But what if you’ve fallen behind and need to catch up?